yetanalytics/flint/README.md

 ```
 One can then pass this query string to a Resource Description Framework (RDF) database and, depending on the data in the system, should return that `?author` is [Hajime Isayama](https://en.wikipedia.org/wiki/Hajime_Isayama).

-The following is a more comprehensive example - a query that returns the titles of all the works published by the publisher of Attack on Titan in or after 2010:
+The following is a more comprehensive example - a query that looks for the publisher of Attack on Titan, then returns the titles of all the works it published in 2010 or after:
 ```clojure
 (def query-2
   '{:prefixes {:dc  "<http://purl.org/dc/elements/1.1/>"